DrDeathBubbles/Facebook_video/readme.md

 # To do

-1. Function to update spreadsheet
-    1. Returns the email address of those people to be emailed
+1. Delete local copy of files
+2. Add speakers name to descriptiomn
+3. Add to gspread the link to the video

 2. FIX URL

 3. UPDATE SPREADSHEET WITH URL

-3. Upload video to other s3 bucket

 2. Function to Email participants
     1. Using title find speakers